 Courses: Anatomy and Physiology I, Anatomy and Physiology II, Human Anatomy

 University of Georgia.
 1988.

-Courses: General Botany, Ecology, Plant Taxonomy, Evolutionary Biology, Medical Microbiology and Microbiology.
+Courses: General Botany, Ecology, Plant Taxonomy, Evolution and Population Biology, Medical Microbiology and Microbiology.

 Dr. Rettig’s research interests currently focus on the pollination ecology of Yucca arkansana, a rare plant in Missouri and the systematics of the genus Yucca.

 Courses: General Zoology, Field Vertebrate Zoology, Wildlife Management, Conservation of Natural Resources, Fisheries and Aquaculture, Principles of Wildlife Management